P-p-H-d/mlib/README.md

 This header is for transforming a container (LIST, ARRAY, DICT, DEQUE, ...) into an equivalent container but compatible with concurrent access by different threads.
 In practice, it put a lock to access the container.

 As such it is quite generic.
-However it is less efficient than containers specialy tuned for multiple threads.
+However it is less efficient than containers specially tuned for multiple threads.
 There is also no iterators.

 #### methods